Misc

 Casey Springs

-The second phase of a habitat improvement project is occurring this week.
+The second phase of a habitat improvement project should be finished by the end of the week.
 Bank stabilization and sloping, bankfull benches, and rootballs prevent soil loss, provides improved channel depths, and habitat diversity.
 Thanks for avoiding this area while work is on-going.
 Brook Trout – Slow.

 Cedar River (above Nashua)